clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

    requests coming very close to on another.

    * If you are using dnsmasq as your DHCP/DNS Server ensure that the dhcp-sequential-ip option is set.
-   * Currently the CSR spins up CNCI's in series, with the next one only being started when the prior has succeeded, and with a 30 second delay between each, in order to try to work around supposed odd DHCP server behavior.

 #.
 Or, if your DHCP server is spec compliant and is seeing duplicate
    client-id's (ie: multiple vm's with the same hostname):